 3 ways to turn failed paintings into lovely gifts - because sometimes paintings don't work out and you don't want to throw them away

-When I have leftover paint on my palette from a painting sesh I tend to use it up making backgrounds in my sketchbook or, in this case, on a piece of paper taped to the table.
+When I have leftover paint on my palette from a painting sesh I often use it up making backgrounds in my sketchbook or, in this case, on a piece of paper taped to the table.

 This one sat there for a few days; that brown was really disappointing me.